 Better known as the common cold, non-allergic sinusitis is usually caused by a viral infection but may arise from bacteria or irritants.
 Although most cases don’t last long, the infection can become chronic, lasting 12 weeks or longer.

-Dr. Yu-Syken performs testing to diagnose your sinusitis precisely.
+Our provider performs testing to diagnose your sinusitis precisely.
 This testing may include imaging studies like CT scans, endoscopy to view inside your nose and sinuses, or allergy testing.
-She customizes your treatment according to the severity of your symptoms, whether your condition is acute or chronic, and whether the infection is viral, bacterial, or allergic.
+The provider customizes your treatment according to the severity of your symptoms, whether your condition is acute or chronic, and whether the infection is viral, bacterial, or allergic.

 When chronic sinusitis resists treatment, and your symptoms persist, minimally invasive procedures or surgery provide long-lasting relief.

 Turbinates are structures inside your nose that help warm and moisturize air.
 When a turbinate becomes enlarged or swollen (an enlarged inferior turbinate), it blocks sinus openings and nasal passages.
-Dr. Yu-Syken treats this condition with one of several procedures that shrink the turbinates without removing the structures.
+Our providers treatsthis condition with one of several procedures that shrink the turbinates without removing the structures.